-Nottingham Counselling Service is an independent charity seeking to provide inclusive and accessible services which promote emotional well-being.
+Nottingham Counselling Service is an independent charity which provides inclusive and accessible services which promote emotional well-being.
 We currently work in partnership with Nottinghamshire Healthcare NHS Trust to deliver Talking Therapies services in Nottingham also deal with referral from many GPs, mental health workers, and NHS therapists recommend Nottingham Counselling Service to provide counselling to their patients, but we are independent of the NHS.

 We rely on generating funding from our services and from grant-giving bodies.
 We also deliver services specifically commissioned by the Nottingham City and Nottinghamshire NHS Primary Care Trusts, such as the Sexual Abuse Project.

 The aim of our service is to provide accessible and inclusive counselling.

-However, as a self-funding charitable organisation we need to ask most of our clients to pay something towards their counselling in order to keep our service viable.
-The range of charges is designed to take account of income and personal circumstances.
+However, as a self-funding charitable organisation we need to ask our clients to pay something towards their counselling in order to keep our service viable.
+The range of contribution is designed to take account of household income and personal circumstances.

 For our main service, the fee you will pay for your initial assessment and ongoing counselling will be decided with you at the consultation appointment.
 For an initial assessment, the highest charge is £50 and the lowest charge is £15.
 For counselling the highest charge is £50 and the lowest charge is £15.
 You will be asked for payment within these ranges.